rayxke/kiritos-classroom/site/content/10C-english/assignment1.md

     - Volume
         - Make sure to speak loud enough for me and your classmates to hear you
     - Time
         - Does the presentation satisfy time requirements?
-(Minimum)
         - Is time used effectively in the presentation?
 ---
 ## ***Remember to rehearse your presentation!***